zen37/scaffold/README.md

 ```

 ### Template Files
-- `main.py`: The main Python script with a basic template for a `Solution` class.
+- `main.py`: The main Python script with a basic template for a `Config` and `Solution` class.
+- `.env`: Holds the environment variables (used only for development, not for production).
 - `config_logging.py`: A template for configuring logging, with support for failure and summary logs.
 - `test_main.py`: A test file that uses `pytest` to run unit tests against the `Solution` class.
 - `config_test.yaml`: A YAML configuration file containing test case settings.